 One possible reason for the success of killer bees replacing milder-tempered bees is that in every respect, the African killer bees appear to be more efficient and more diligent.
 They get up earlier, work later, and visit more flowers per flight than the European bees do.
 When the moon is bright, Africanized bees will often continue to work late into the night.
 Their workaholic attitude even extends to reproduction.
 Africanized queen bees lay eggs at a slightly faster rate than their European counterparts.
 Colonies of African bees also produce a significantly larger number of drones than the European bees do.

 Africanized bees are nervous in behavior.
-They tend to swarm more often and they are also more likely to abscond.
+They tend to swarm more often and they are more likely to attack in packs.
 “Swarming” occurs when part of the colony breaks off with the queen and flies off looking for another place to call home.
-The bees engorge themselves on their honey reserves before leaving so as to have sufficient energy to make it to a new location.
-There can be multiple swarms from one hive, since new queens can also emerge and fly off with part of the colony.
+The bees engorge themselves on their honey reserves before leaving to have sufficient energy to make it to a new location.
+There can be multiple swarms from one hive.
+Since new queens can also emerge and fly off with part of the colony.
 When bees “abscond,” they all take off to find a new nest.
 Bees typically abscond when they sense a threat to their colony.
 Africanized bees are more sensitive to threats than other bees.
 Absconding is the only alternative if the colony is to survive.

 The tendency of Africanized killer bees to leave home at a moments notice makes them more difficult to manage and can limit the amount of honey that can be harvested from their hives.